 Helping Hands Committee

 Helping Hands provides one-time assistance to members of the parish who need help with minor jobs such as moving a few boxes or changing a light bulb that is out of reach.
-Contact Don Dawson for more information.
+For more information, contact Don Dawson.

 Jesse Tree Committee

 Each year on the fourth Saturday of Advent, parishioners gather in the Parish Hall for a time of fellowship before going out in small groups to share the love of Christ with those who are unable to attend weekly worship and parish activities.
-Each person visited is given a decorated Jesse Tree and a prayer card, as the groups sings a Christmas carol or two.
-For information, contact the Reverend Matthew Lewis.
+Each person visited is given a decorated Jesse Tree and a prayer card, as the group sings a Christmas carol or two.
+For information, contact the Reverend Lissa Smith.

 Paws and Claws Ministry

-Our pets aren’t just animals; often they’re beloved companions and members of our families.
-When a pet gets sick, dies, or has to be mercifully put down, it can be a major event in the lives of those who love them.
+Our pets aren’t just animals, they are beloved companions and members of our families.
+When a pet gets sick, dies, or has to be mercifully put down, it is a major event in the lives of those who love them.
 It can be a blessing to have someone to talk to during those times.
 If you or someone you know needs to meet or talk, contact Br.
 Russell Peter Gallagher or the Reverend Matthew Lewis.